larrybiehl/MultiSpec/README.md

       - openjpeg-2.1.2
       - libecwj2-3.3

   MacOS: Xcode verson 9.2 was used to create the project file included in this repository (MacOS_wxwidgets).

+  WindowsOS: Visual Studio 2015 was used to create the project file included in this repository (Windows_build).

+  Linux on

 # License